Why Do People Fall for These 3 Hair Transplant Myths?

 The best way to learn what options you have and be encouraged about the next steps on your journey is to schedule a private consultation with the Toronto Hair Transplant Clinic.
 We are leaders in advanced hair restoration, and we want to help you restore your confidence.

 Dr. Cory Torgerson’s beautiful and fully accredited surgery facility in downtown Toronto offers advanced hair replacement procedures for men and women.
 Choosing Dr. Torgerson and his team to perform your hair transplant means a personalized, comfortable experience and realistic, natural results.
-Our consultations are free because we believe people benefit from full disclosure and detailed information about their procedures.
-Our clients appreciate the freedom to ask questions and determine what’s best for you without any outside pressure.
+Our consultations are no-obligation, because we believe people benefit from full disclosure and detailed information about their procedures.
+You can appreciate the freedom to ask questions and determine what’s best for you without any outside pressure.
 When you’re ready, we’ll be happy to walk you through the next exciting steps.